fedir/ghstat/README.md

 * The most popular project is `yesodweb/yesod`
 * The newest project is `myfreeweb/magicbane`
-* The project with the most active community is `positiondev/fn`
-* The project with best errors resolving rate is `snapframework/snap-core`
 * The project with more commits is `yesodweb/yesod`
 * The project made by most notable top contributors is `yesodweb/yesod`
+* The project with best errors resolving rate is `snapframework/snap-core`
+* The project with more commits by day is `yesodweb/yesod`
+* The project with the most active community is `transient-haskell/axiom`
 * The best project (taking in account placements in all competitions) is `yesodweb/yesod`

 [Detailed Haskell frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/haskell_frameworks.csv)